orientechnologies/orientdb-docs/Stress-Test-Tool.md

  * U1000 defines 1000 Update operations
  * D1000 defines 1000 Delete operations
 So a valid set is C1000R1000U1000D1000
-The only constraint is that the number of deletes must be greater than the number of inserts.
+There are two contraints: both the number of reads and deletes must be greater than the number of creates.
 If not present, it defaults to C1000R1000U500D500.

 If launched without parameters, it connects to a localhost instance of OrientDB and sets 10 iterations, 4 thread and 'C1000R1000U500D500' as the OperationSet.